revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 print(obj.add(10, 20))        # output: 30
 print(obj.add(10, 20, 30))    # output: 60
 ```
-> Here we have passed different number of arguments at the time of calling, and we are getting different output as well for that.
+> Here, we have passed different number of arguments at the time of calling, and we are getting different output as well for that.
 </details>

 ---
 18. Show the polymorphism concept by using '+' operator inside a class.
 <details><summary> <b>Show Answer</b> </summary>

-> In python '+' operator, not only be used to add multiple values together but, it can also be used to concatenate two or more string values.
-Let's understand this better by seeing one code.
+> In python '+' operator is not only used to add values together but, it can also be used to concatenate two or more string values.
+Let's understand this better through a code.
 ```python3
 class Operator: